tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-28-markdown-or-restructuredtext-or-dita-choosing-format-tech-docs.md

 Sarah Maddox also recently shared tips on getting started with Markdown.
 Sarah's opinion about Markdown is mixed.
 She writes:

 > In my day job, I write docs in both HTML and Markdown.
 I prefer HTML for comprehensive technical documentation.
 Markdown is good for very simple documents, but the syntax becomes clumsy for more complex things like tables, anchors, and even images.
-On the other hand, there are excellent benefits to using Markdown for quick collaboration on a document. ([How to get started with Markdown and where to try it out](https://ffeathers.wordpress.com/2016/09/24/how-to-get-started-with-markdown-and-where-to-try-it-out/)
+On the other hand, there are excellent benefits to using Markdown for quick collaboration on a document. ([How to get started with Markdown and where to try it out](https://ffeathers.wordpress.com/2016/09/24/how-to-get-started-with-markdown-and-where-to-try-it-out/))

-There's even a new article on The Content Wrangler about the simplicity of Markdown, where Erik Martin argues that the embrace of Markdown is a "backlash against digital precociousness".
+There's even a new article on The Content Wrangler about the simplicity of Markdown, where Erik Martin argues that the embrace of Markdown is a "backlash against digital precociousness."
 Erik writes,

 > ... as many electronic tools become more complex, others survive and thrive in a state of simplistic bliss—appealing to modern consumers with their retro charm and unfussy features. ([Markdown: Markup That's Downright Simple](http://thecontentwrangler.com/2016/10/27/markdown-markup-thats-downright-simple/))